Boavizta/cloud-scanner/docs/src/reference/limits.md

 ### Not all Regions are supported

 Only a subset of AWS regions are supported.
-When performing inventory, he **only the EU-based** aws regions are supported for the time being (eu-east-1,eu-central-1,eu-north-1,eu-south-1,eu-west-1,eu-west-2,eu-west-3).
+When performing inventory, he **only the EU-based or US-based** aws regions are supported for the time being (eu-east-1,,eu-central-1,eu-north-1,eu-south-1,eu-west-1,eu-west-2,eu-west-3,us-east-1,us-east-2,us-west-1,us-west-2).

 When a region is not recognized by Cloud-scanner, it defaults to using the Carbon intensty factor of France.
 This is particularly relevant when considering CoEq indicator because the carbon intensity factor varies greatly between regions.